maitry291/obsidian-notes/JavaScript/JavaScript - Brain.md

 ### Map, filter and reduce

-map method returns new array
+map method returns new array by computations provided. filter method makes